Former Nigerian President Muhammadu Buhari will be buried in his hometown of Daura, Katsina State, tomorrow, Monday, July 14, 2025.

 However, the news has sparked heated debates and controversy across Nigeria.

-Many question the timing and secrecy surrounding Buhari’s health condition, which was shrouded in rumors for years before his death.
+Many people question the timing and secrecy surrounding Buhari’s health condition, which rumors shrouded for years before his death.

 His prolonged medical treatment abroad, while Nigeria’s healthcare system remains underfunded and neglected, has drawn sharp criticism.